-Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information.
+Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information using software.

 Instead of purchasing software and having to install it on your computer, the applications are hosted on secure servers that you access over the internet - ‘in the cloud'.

 "What is new is the huge and growing variety of software, and the fact that cloud is now much more effective because of greater bandwidth and faster connections."

 Using cloud technology

 Typically, businesses will pay a cloud provider - such as Google or Microsoft - a monthly fee for their software or service.
 Instead of owning the software, you license it, paying a regular subscription to use it.

 Costs vary depending on the services you require, but Microsoft's small business package costs around £9-11 per user per month and includes access to core business essentials, including email, data sharing and web conferencing.

 Flexible IT solutions

 "Cloud computing can offer small businesses a lot of flexibility," says Epstein.
 "It's accessible anywhere, anytime from any device that connects to the internet."

 It can also be good value for money.
 Rather than buying software to load on to your individual computer or network, you simply pay a monthly fee.
 You’ll need to buy a license for each user, but the shift to the cloud makes access to productivity software cheaper than it has ever been.

 "This can help you operate on a more level playing field with big companies, because you can access the latest, sophisticated software without high levels of investment," explains Epstein.

 There are many cloud computing services to choose from, including productivity software, data storage, design packages and more.
 Here are some of the most popular: